-I think that this would help us understand how we can help, and how to record the problems, ideas that we are coming across while using your data and files.
-They are rather different from the files we see in Eurobarometer and Afrobarometer, they certainly have very specific strength and weaknesses.
+This would help us understand how we can help, and how to record the problems, ideas that we are coming across while using your data and files.
+They are rather different from the files we see in Eurobarometer and Afrobarometer, they certainly have very specific strengths and weaknesses.

 Arab Barometer file & document revision policy